isomerpages/moe-damaipri/_useful-links/Digital Access @ Home.md

 * Online submission (by e-form): Visit [digitalaccess.gov.sg](https://eservice.imda.gov.sg/das/homepage), click on ‘For Applicant’, and log in with Singpass.
 * Hard copy submission (by mail): Download and print the [form here](https://go.gov.sg/digitalaccess-application-form), complete it and mail it to IMDA.

-Click on&nbsp;[Scheme Details](https://www.imda.gov.sg/how-we-can-help/digital-access-at-home/scheme-details#fb86fa6e-f86b-48c0-8b55-fa4845c11d97)&nbsp;for more information
+Click on [Scheme Details](https://www.imda.gov.sg/how-we-can-help/digital-access-at-home/scheme-details#fb86fa6e-f86b-48c0-8b55-fa4845c11d97)&nbsp;for more information

 # How much do I need to pay?
 (Co-payment)